Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations: Experiments

 \subsection{User Study 2: Comparing Slides and LLM Chat-based Learning from Learners' Perspective}

-\textbf{Goal.} To contextualize the role of automatically generated slides among AI-assisted learning tools, this study directly compares slide-based learning with a LLM chat interface for reading academic papers.
-We aimed to identify relative strengths and weaknesses across multiple aspects such as clarity, structural organization, learning support, engagement, and overall user preference, while also uncovering opportunities for hybrid workflows.

-\textbf{Participants.} We recruited 24 researchers (12 female, 12 male; mean age = 22.8, SD = 4.2) with academic backgrounds in HCI, computer science, or information science.
-To capture varied LLM proficiency, half of the participants ($n=12$) reported using LLM chat tools (\emph{e.g.}, ChatGPT) for paper learning at least twice per month over the past three months, while the other half reported infrequent or no prior use.
-All participants were fluent in English and had not read any of the target papers before the study.
-They provided informed consent and received appropriate compensation.
+\textbf{Goal and Participants.} To benchmark \textsc{Auto-Slides} against standard LLM chat interfaces, we recruited 24 researchers ($N=24$) with backgrounds in HCI and Computer Science, balanced by prior LLM proficiency to evaluate relative strengths across modalities.

-\textbf{Materials.} We prepared three peer-reviewed HCI research papers covering diverse topics and structures (\emph{e.g.}, empirical study, system design, theoretical framing).
-All papers were unfamiliar to the participants (confirmed via screening).
-Using our \textsc{Auto-Slides} system, we automatically generated slide decks for each paper, summarizing motivation, methods, results, and conclusions with structured bullet points, key figures, and diagrams.
-For the LLM chat condition, we used GPT-4\cite{openai2023gpt4} via ChatGPT, seeded with a standardized prompt: \textit{``Summarize the attached paper for efficient learning including key points, main findings, and relevant figures.
-Answer follow-up questions from the user.''} The model was provided with the full paper in PDF form, and conversation history contained no extraneous context.
+\textbf{Materials.} We prepared three peer-reviewed HCI papers spanning diverse topics and structures (\emph{e.g.}, empirical study, system design, theoretical framing).
+All papers were unfamiliar to participants, as confirmed during screening.
+Using \textsc{Auto-Slides}, we automatically generated slide decks for each paper, summarizing motivation, methods, results, and conclusions with bullet points, key figures, and diagrams.
+For the LLM chat condition, we used GPT-4\cite{openai2023gpt4} via ChatGPT with a standardized prompt: \textit{``Summarize the attached paper for efficient learning including key points, main findings, and relevant figures.
+Answer follow-up questions from the user.''} The model received the full paper in PDF form, and the conversation history contained no extraneous context.
 No manual post-editing was performed in either condition.

-\textbf{Procedure} We adopted a counterbalanced within‑subject design: each participant experienced both learning conditions (slide‑based and LLM chat‑based), each paired with a different paper.
-The presentation order and paper–condition pairing were arranged so that all possible combinations occurred equally often across participants, thereby mitigating order and content effects.

-For each condition, participants were given up to 15 minutes to study the assigned paper using the given tool, with the option to finish earlier if they felt they had completed their learning.
-In the Slide condition, participants freely navigated the automatically generated slides.
-In the Chat condition, participants interacted with an LLM via a standardized web interface, starting with a fixed seed prompt and then asking any follow-up questions they wanted.